-The Anti-Defamation League and the American Jewish Committee have joined together in an effort to encourage other national organizations, elected officials, religious leaders, community groups and individuals to rally around bipartisan support for Israel while preventing the Jewish State from becoming a wedge issue in the upcoming campaign season.
+The Anti-Defamation League and the American Jewish Committee have joined together to encourage other national organizations, elected officials, religious leaders, community groups, and individuals to rally around bipartisan support for Israel while preventing the Jewish State from becoming a wedge issue in the upcoming campaign season.
 Join the ADL and AJC in taking the “National Pledge for Unity on Israel” — and sign our pledge.

 These two groups never opened their mouths when Jewish groups disinvited Sarah Palin from an anti-Ahmadinejad rally in 2008, fearing that she will divert many Jewish votes away from Obama.

 When Obama invited the anti-Israel group J Street to presidential meetings, the Zionist Organization of America was disinvited because unlike the rest of the leading secular Jewish organizations, the ZOA is conservative.
 The ADL and AJC stood silent, rather than for bipartisanship, as an essential organization was thrown out of the White House.

 Perhaps the AJC doesn’t really believe in the progressive politics it eschews and simply wants to “go with the flow,” their history is marked with a desire to stay under the radar.

 When European Jews were dying at the hands of the Nazis, the AJC discouraged open talk of the Holocaust, fearing that activism would create an anti-Semitic backlash.
 This was documented in Naomi Wiener Cohen’s book Not Free to Desist: The American Jewish Committee, 1906-1966, published in 1972.